maustrauk/maustrauk/README.md

 ### Hello 👋

 Hi, I'm Iaroslav!
-I'm a full stack web developer who is passionate about making tools to limit repetitive problem solving and facilitate effective collaboration.
+I'm a full-stack web developer who is passionate about making tools to limit repetitive problem solving and facilitate effective collaboration.

 🔭 I’m currently working on website migration from Kartra to Elementor WordPress at Super Purposes company.